lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-upload-assets-to-contribution-folder.md

 discoiquuid:
 ---

-# Upload new Assets to Contribution folder in Brand Portal {#uplad-new-assets-to-contribution-folder}
+# Upload new assets to contribution folder {#uplad-new-assets-to-contribution-folder}

-Brand Portal users create new assets based on the asset requirement document attached to the contribution folder and baseline assets in the **SHARED** folder.
-Once new assets are ready, Brand Portal users upload them to the **NEW** folder.
+Brand Portal users [download the asset requirements](brand-portal-download-asset-requirements.md) – brief document attached to the contribution folder and download baseline assets from the **SHARED** folder to understand the need of contribution.
+Brand Portal users can then create new assets for contribution and upload them to the **NEW** folder within the contribution folder.

 **To upload new assets:**